ti-cortex-m4/demo-java-virtual-threads2/readme.md

-* virtual threads are _user-mode_ threads, so the overhead of their creation and _context switching_ is negligible
+* virtual threads are _user-mode_ threads, so the overhead of their creation and context switching is negligible
 * the Java core library has been refactored to make most of the operations non-blocking
 * the virtual thread stack is much smaller and dynamically resizable

 Java _virtual threads_ are a solution to achieve the same level of throughput that Golang is already demonstrating with its _goroutines_.
-Considerable work has been done in the Java core library to make it compatible with virtual threads: refactored to make I/O and concurrent operations non-blocking, as well as getting rid of thread-local variables.
-Its pre-existing blocking code still behaves the same, but OS threads are not actually blocked.
+The OpenJDK team has been working on preparing the JDK for virtual threads within the Project Loom for several years.
+The pre-existing blocking code in the Java core library still behaves the same way, but OS threads are not actually blocked.
 For your applications to benefit from using virtual threads, you need to follow known guidelines.
-Also, third-party dependencies used in your applications must be refactored by their owners or patched to become compatible with virtual threads.
+Also, third-party libraries used in your applications must be refactored by their owners or patched to become compatible with virtual threads.

 Complete code examples are available in the [GitHub repository](https://github.com/aliakh/demo-java-virtual-threads).